fredefox/sudoku/BACKLOG.md

   the solver but does not say we need to do it in multiple ways.
   If we solve the above problem we might not need to implement other approaches - but this is one viable method.

+* Explain our results

+  After we've implemented the approaches we wanna use we should document them in the README and explain how to reproduce them.